Disabilities Awareness

 a.

-Explain and discuss with your counselor the following disabilities
+Explain and discuss with your counselor the following

-awareness terms: disability, accessibility, adaptation, accommodation,
+disabilities awareness terms: disability, accessibility,

 b.

-Explain why proper disability etiquette is important, and how it may
+Explain why proper disability etiquette is important, and how it

 2.

-Visit an agency that works with people with physical, mental, emotional, or
+Visit an agency that works with people with physical, mental, emotional,

 3.